Hudiksvall: Sport

 The city has three exercise trails on either side of the town: in the West, at Fridhem, in the North, just above the gymnasium, and in the East at Björkberg, of which the East has hosted the Svenska mästerskap (Swedish Championship) in cross country skiing a few times, most recently January 2005.
 In the western part of town there is also a ski slope, Hede, and in the North lies the trotting track Hagmyren.

 The city center features a swimming pool with a gym, a solarium and an indoor sports hall.
 In 1939 Glysisvallen was built to include a soccer field, stadium, running track and outdoor hockey rink.
 In 1989 Hudiksvall received their first indoor hockey hall in the area, and in 2007 an artificial soccer field was built at Glysisvallen.
 In 1999, Hudiksvall also received a large modern indoor sports hall in the former sawmill located in the industrial area Håstaholmen.

 In addition, Hudiksvall have the sports club Strands IF, the football club ABK, the hockey club HHC and the floor hockey club Hudik/Björkberg.
 The most successful in recent years is the Hudiksvall sports club's ski section whose sprint skier Björn Lind won two Olympic gold medals in Turin in 2006.
 In the 2010 Winter Olympics in Vancouver Daniel Richardson won an Olympic gold medal in the team sprint.
 The 2010 Vasalopp was won by Jörgen Brink.

+Transport

+The city is served by Hudiksvall Airport.
+However, there are no schedule flights to and from the airport.
+The nearest airport is Sundsvall–Timrå Airport which provides direct routes to Stockholm which are operated by Scandinavian Airlines.
+The airport is located 105 km north of Hudiksvall.